No corona footprint in large parts of India, susceptibility a worry

-No corona footprint in large parts of India, susceptibility a worry2 min read .
-Updated: 17 May 2020, 11:56 PM IST
+No corona footprint in large parts of India, susceptibility a worry1 min read .
+17 May 2020

 The virus is not circulating in the population, the containment plan said, even as total infection count crossed 95,000